RibbonCommunications/citrix-webrtc-sdk/README.md

 ## Known Issues / Limitations

 #### Calls
 - Replacing a Track (`call.replaceTrack()`) causes two-way audio loss.
-Resolved when using CWA 2405 or higher.
+Resolved when using Citrix Workspace App for Linux 2405 or higher.
 - Outgoing calls don't have remote media after being established (Electron only)

 #### Devices